ricardo-nolan/ethos-nicehash-autominer/README.md

 To get up and running, you need to do the following:

+- Create a new folder for the base of the script: mkdir /home/ethos/ethos-nicehash-autominer
+- Create a new configs folder: mkdir /home/ethos/ethos-nicehash-autominer/configs
+- Download the nicehashminer and config.json file and place into /home/ethos/ethos-nicehash-autominer folder
+- Download/create config files (e.g. equihash.conf) in the /home/ethos/ethos-nicehash-autominer/configs folder with your info
-Update the configs per coin at /home/ethos/nicehashminer/configs (you can add more configs as suit your needs)
+- Update the configs per coin inside the /home/ethos/ethos-nicehash-autominer/configs folder (you can add more configs as suit your needs)

-Open /home/ethos/nicehashminer/config.json
+Open /home/ethos/ethos-nicehash-autominer/config.json

 	1. Check Whattomine.com to get hashrates for your rig
 	2. Update hashrates in config.json